 Enabling target picking mode using the picker icon on the right will assign the next selected control in the editor as the target control of the message.
 Pressing the picker icon again (or pressing the ESC key on desktop platforms) will cancel target picking mode.

-After selecting a target control, the name of the target control will be displayed, and the target value menu will be populated with the available target values.
+After selecting a target control, the name of the target control will be displayed and clicking on the target control's name will select the control in the editor.

 The scaling to apply to the source value.